1. What are the legal foundations of the financial support system for audiovisual production?

 6. How large enterprises can apply for support?

 Small and medium-sized enterprises as defined in art.
 1 of Annex I to Commission Regulation (EU) No. 651/2014.

 7. If I am an only producer of an audiovisual work, can I apply for financial support?

 No, the Institute grants financial support to an entrepreneur who has contracted to co-produce a work in the territory of the Republic of Poland.
 It could be a domestic co-production or an international co-production.

-No, as part of the audiovisual production support system "incentives" it is not possible to assign the granted support to an entrepreneur other than the applicant.
+No, as part of the audiovisual production support system "incentives" it is not possible to assign the granted support to any other entrepreneur.